SymfonyCasts/vue/sfcasts/ep1/async-computed.md

 Moment of truth!
 Let's refresh the page to be safe and... type.
 Yes!
 This matches 2 products and `disk` matches one.
-In Symfony's web debug toolbar, you can see the AJAX calls.
+In Symfony's web debug toolbar, you can see the Ajax calls.
 We now have the ability to make our search as *powerful* as our heart desires.

 ## Destructured Event Arg